 If you require any additional information, please do not hesitate to contact us.

-The information contained within this report was reviewed in January 2017
+The information contained within this report was reviewed in September 2022

-There are now four broad areas of SEND, these are:
+There are four broad areas of SEND:

 - Communication and Interaction